Principles of Geology: Book

 Published in three volumes in 1830–1833 by John Murray, the book established Lyell's credentials as an important geological theorist and popularized the doctrine of uniformitarianism (first suggested by James Hutton in Theory of the Earth published in 1795).
 The central argument in Principles was that "the present is the key to the past": that geological remains from the distant past could, and should, be explained by reference to geological processes now in operation and thus directly observable.

 The book is notable for being one of the first to use the term "evolution" in the context of biological speciation.

 In Lyell's work, he described the three rules he believes to cause the steady change of the Earth.
 The first rule is that geologic change comes from slow and continual procedures that have been happening over a long period of time.
-This rule is the basic ideal of Uniformitarianism and is easy to understand why this was a rule.
-The second rule is that all the forces that affect the geology of the Earth comes from the Earth.
+This rule is the basic ideal of Uniformitarianism and it is easy to understand why this was a rule.
+The second rule is that all the forces that affect the geology of the Earth come from the Earth.
 The third rule is that celestial cycles do not impact the patterns of Earth's geologic record.
 Rule two and rule three go together because Lyell thought that only forces on the Earth cause changes to Earth's geology, and nothing else.

 Volume 1 introduces Lyell's theory of uniformitarianism.
 He develops and argues that the earthly processes that we see in the present were the same processes as in the past and caused the Earth to look like it does today.
 This volume is what Darwin took with him on his voyage on the Beagle.
 Volume 2 builds off of the uniformitarianism theory in volume 1, but focuses more on the organic matter rather than the inorganic matter.
 In the 3rd volume, Lyell identifies four periods of the Tertiary: Newer Pliocene, Older Pliocene, Miocene, and the Eocene.
 Lyell used deposits and fossils from these periods to argue for uniformity during the Tertiary.
 This also talks about the grammar or syntax of the processes that occurred in the past in today's language.